bytes0xcr6/QuillAudits--CTF/VIP Bank/README.md

 ### To solve it we need to...

-- clone the repo, access to the folder VIP BANK
+- clone the repo and access to the folder VIP BANK

 ```
 git clone "url"